-Scientists from Massachusetts Institute of Technology (MIT) have developed a new coating that can make natural fabrics such as cotton and silk water repellant.
+Scientists from the Massachusetts Institute of Technology (MIT) have developed a new coating that can make natural fabrics such as cotton and silk water repellant.
 Water-resistant fabrics are effectively used for many things including rainwear to military tents, but the traditional water-repellent coatings are found to persist in the environment that accumulates in our body as well.
-And for safety, the conventional-repellent coating is on a verge to phase out.
+And for safety, the conventional-repellent coating is on the verge of phasing out.

 The challenge has been driven by the environmental regulators because of the phase-out of the existing waterproofing chemicals – Kripa Varanasi, MIT professors

 According to him most fabrics that say water-repellent are actually water resistant which means standing out in the rain will eventually let water in.
 The ultimate goal according to Varanasi is to find a repellent material that will make the water droplets bounce back.